mehmetabak/Telegram-JS-Bot/README.md

 - If deployment fails, check the deployment logs in Netlify for errors.
 - Ensure environment variables are correctly set in Netlify and triggers a redeploy if updated.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Contact Me
+Have questions, suggestions, or want to collaborate?
+Feel free to reach out to me at [mehmetnurabak0@gmail.com](mailto:mehmetnurabak0@gmail.com).
+We'd love to hear from you!

+## License
+This project is licensed under the [MIT License](LICENSE).